Special Unitary Parameterized Estimators of Rotation: Experiments

 \subsection{Wahba's Problem}

+Synthetic experiments are performed to validate the proposed methods for Wahba's problem.
+For each trial, a ground truth quaternion rotation $\mathbf{q}_{gt}$ is randomly sampled from $S^3$, and $n$ reference points are randomly sampled from $S^{2}$.
+The reference points are rotated by $\mathbf{q}_{gt}$ to obtain target observations.
+Gaussian noise is added to each component of each target observation, and the target observations are subsequently re-normalized afterward.
+Weights are randomly sampled between 0 and 1.
+Accuracy is measured by the angular distance $\theta_{err}=cos^{-1}(2(\mathbf{q}_{est} \cdot \mathbf{q}_{gt})^{2} - 1)$ in degrees between the estimated rotation $\mathbf{q}_{est}$ and $\mathbf{q}_{gt}$, where $(\cdot,\cdot)$ denotes the usual vector dot product.
+Numerical results shown in Appendix.
 We first test our solutions to Wahba's problem for both 3D and stereographic inputs (\cref{eq:G_S,eq:G_P}).
 The input for the latter is created by projecting the 3D points by $\psi$.
 We also test the approximate solution in \cref{sec:complex_approx}.
 The solutions to all three are obtained by eigendecomposition using Jacobi's eigenvalue algorithm.
 For validation, we compare against several quaternion solvers introduced over the past decades.
 For the two-point case, we also compare against the closed-form solutions in~\cite{fast_2vec} and~\cite{QUEST}.
 All solutions were reimplemented and optimized similarly in C++17 and compiled with the flag {\fontfamily{qcr}\selectfont -O3}.
-We perform 1 million trials for each configuration and report the median $\theta_{err}$. \cref{tab:W} confirms that our optimal solvers match the results of Davenport's Q-method in the general case.
-In contrast, our M\"obius approximation demonstrates a sensitivity to noise (potentially a benefit in the learning context of next section).
-We note that this approximation could likely be improved with a normalization step common in real homography estimation~\cite{Hartley}.
-See Suppl.
-Mat. for full results. \cref{tab:W2} similarly confirms that our two-point methods achieve the same optimal results as existing solvers.
+We perform one million trials for each configuration.

+\cref{tab:full_W} confirms that our optimal solvers match the accuracy of Davenport's Q-method in the general case.
+In contrast, our M\"obius approximation demonstrates a sensitivity to noise and could likely benefit from a normalization step common in real homography estimation~\citep{Hartley}.
+However, when paired with a stable, learned input representation (as shown in later experiments), the method's sensitivity can become an asset by providing strong gradients for learning.

+\cref{tab:W2} similarly confirms that our two-point methods achieve the same optimal results as existing solvers.
 By utilizing unnormalized rotations, our weighted algorithm minimizes normalization costs, streamlining the compute.
-Most notably, in the unweighted case, our tailored solution only requires just over a third of the multiplications of other methods, marking a significant gain in efficiency.
+Most notably, in the unweighted case, our tailored solution only requires roughly a third of the multiplications of other methods, marking a significant gain in efficiency.